 So even if you tell the complete truth, you’re putting your cards on the table without first seeing what evidence the government has.
 And if the government has some bit of evidence which, through some honest mistake, contradicts part of your story, you set yourself up to be portrayed as a liar by giving a statement without first knowing what evidence the government has.

-REASON #8: The police do not have authority to make deals or grant a suspect leniency in exchange for getting as statement.
+REASON #8: The police do not have the authority to make deals or grant a suspect leniency in exchange for getting a statement.

-REASON #9: Even if a suspect is guilty, and wants to confess, there may be mitigating factors which justify a lesser charge.
+REASON #9: Even if a suspect is guilty, and wants to confess, there may be mitigating factors that justify a lesser charge.